lucypatriciacarey/pycon-code-of-conduct/code_of_conduct.md

 Examples of unacceptable behavior by participants include:

-- Harassment of conference participants in any form
+- Harassment or exclusion of conference participants in any form
 - Deliberate intimidation, stalking, or following
 - Violent threats or language directed against another person
 - Sexual language and imagery in any conference venue, including talks